kokhong1995/open-tab-reloader/README.md

 Features:
 - Reload tabs with custom time-intervals (by providing days, hours, minutes, and seconds).
-- Reload tabs with bypassing cache (optional).
+- Reload tabs by bypassing cache (optional).
-- Minimum permissions for achieving goals (storage: for storing user's preferences, tabs: for managing tabs).
+- Use minimum permissions for achieving goals (storage: for storing user's preferences, tabs: for managing tabs).